 The Community Health Worker training course is designed to provide core competencies for Community Health Workers (CHWs).
 It includes key concepts of public health, outreach, advocacy, community and individual assessment, social determinants of health, health education, navigating insurance, stages of behavior change, service coordination and more.

-The CHW course costs $175 and includes the core course curriculum and five Health Specific Modules.
-We will be offering the course during the Spring 2022 semester.
-Course enrollment will be available in late December, please visit ISU CE/WF Website to create a profile, register, pay, and enroll.
+The CHW course is free for the 2022/23 academic year and includes the core course curriculum and ALL Health Specific Modules.
+We will be offering the course multiple times during the Fall 2022 and Spring 2023 semesters.
+Course enrollment is currently available, please visit the ISU Continuing Education page to create a profile, register, pay, and enroll.
 There is no application needed to attend.

-The Fall 2021 CHW core course was delivered in a hybrid on-line web-based classroom beginning Tuesday, September 7th from 6:00 - 9:00 PM (MST).
-The class will meet in a live online classroom three times during the thirteen weeks; during weeks 2-6, 8-12, students will be working asynchronous (self-paced) CHW Fall 2021 Schedule.
+The CHW core course is delivered in a hybrid on-line web-based classroom from 6:00 - 9:00 PM (MST) during the week.
+Classes are offered on the same weeknight for the duration of the course (Tuesday, Wednesday, or Thursday).
+Classes meet in a live online classroom three times during the thirteen weeks; during weeks 2-6, 8-12, students will be working asynchronous (self-paced) CHW Fall 2022 Schedule.
 Student are also required to choose from 20+ available asynchronous Health Specific Modules and complete five by end of class.
-Instructor for the Fall 2021 course is Luis Lagos.
-Please visit www.cetrain.isu.edu to register and enroll.
+Instructors for the upcoming courses are listed on the registration site.
 If you have questions, please send an email to email@example.com.

 Students successfully completing the core course and completing the course evaluation, receive a CHW Training Certificate of Completion.
-After completion, if you would like to take additional Health Specific Modules, the normal cost is $25 each.
+After completion, if you would like to take additional Health Specific Modules, the normal cost is $25 each, although these will be available at no extra cost through Spring 2023.
 Continuing Education credits are also available for a small additional cost.